redhat-openstack/website/README.md

    When you edit files (pages, layouts, CSS, etc.), the site will dynamically update in development mode.
-(There's no need to refresh the page, unless you get a Ruby error.)
+(There's no need to refresh the page unless you get a Ruby error.)

 ## Customizing your site